-Mr. Wolf’s experience includes the prevention of international and political incidents; the response to investigations, arrests and prosecutions; independent investigations that have enabled the opening of banking relationships for international private clients and politically exposed persons; and the development of strategic communications and global reputation management plans.
+Mr. Wolf’s experience includes the prevention of international and political incidents; the response to investigations, arrests and prosecutions; strategies to avoid the need for government intervention, court oversight or monitorship; independent investigations that have enabled the opening of banking relationships for international private clients; and the development of crisis and strategic communications plans.

-He has also conducted investigations in multi-million-dollar litigation; investigative due diligence in multi-million-dollar deals; internal investigations of bribery, corruption, money laundering, sanctions violations and misconduct, and corporate investigations of fraud, extortion, and theft of trade secrets.
+Mr. Wolf has also conducted investigations in multi-million-dollar litigation and arbitration matters; corporate investigations of bribery, corruption, money laundering, employee misconduct and theft of trade secrets; and confidential investigations of fraud, extortion, cyberstalking and organized crime.

 Mr. Wolf began his career as an Assistant State Attorney in Miami.
-He co-founded the Special Prosecutions Division’s Gang Prosecution Unit, wrote the first warrant in Florida authorizing a search for gang evidence, and obtained the first formal ruling in Florida admitting gang evidence at trial.
-Mr. Wolf was also member of Florida’s Statewide Terrorist Intelligence Network Group and, following the 9/11 attacks, was involved in standing up the Regional Domestic Security Task Force and its Investigations and Intelligence Subcommittee.
+He co-founded the State Attorney’s Gang Prosecution Unit, wrote what is believed to have been the first warrant in Florida authorizing a search for gang evidence, and obtained what is believed to have been the first formal ruling in Florida admitting gang evidence at trial.
+He was a member of Florida’s Statewide Terrorist Intelligence Network Group and, following the 9/11 attacks, was involved in standing up the Regional Domestic Security Task Force and its Investigations and Intelligence Subcommittee.

-Mr. Wolf was later recruited as a Special Agent by the United States Drug Enforcement Administration and spent the next several years investigating and building prosecutions against international drug trafficking organizations.
-From 2003 to 2006, he was the case agent for a multi-agency international organized crime investigation of a Consolidated Priority Organization Target for which he received the DEA Administrator’s Award, the U.S. Attorney’s Outstanding Law Enforcement Officer of the Year Award, the DEA Exceptional Performance Award, and the International Narcotic Enforcement Officers’ Association’s International Award of Honor.
+Mr. Wolf was later recruited by the United States Drug Enforcement Administration as a Special Agent and spent the next several years investigating international drug trafficking organizations.
+From 2003 to 2006, he was the case agent for DEA’s international investigation of a Consolidated Priority Organization Target for which he received the DEA Administrator’s Award, the U.S. Attorney’s Outstanding Law Enforcement Officer of the Year Award, the DEA Exceptional Performance Award, and the International Narcotic Enforcement Officers’ Association’s International Award of Honor.

-Mr. Wolf has been a frequent speaker on crisis management, strategic investigations, and international investigations.
-He has authored several articles and manuals on best practices, including:
+Mr. Wolf has been a presenter at conferences, speaking on crisis management, strategic investigations and international investigations, and has authored several articles and manuals on best practices, including: